Temporary food stalls

 - Low risk: 24 month approval.

-The approval you select will depend on the type of food you intend to sell.
-High risk approvals are for the sale of potentially hazardous food and low risk approvals are for the sale of non-potentially hazardous food and include the sale of hot drinks containing commercial milk products.
+The approval you select will depend on the type of food you intend to sell or provide.
+High risk approvals are for potentially hazardous food and low risk approvals are for potentially non-hazardous food and includes hot drinks containing commercial milk products.

 Fees, risk classification, payment and submission methods are detailed in the application form.
 A separate application form and fee must be lodged for each stall you have.
-Applications and payment must be submitted at least 28 days prior to the first event at which you intend to operate.
+Applications and payment must be submitted at least 28 days prior to the first event where you intend to operate.

 A current approval fee covers the cost of food safety inspections.